batata-frita/the-least-painful-way-to-build-a-web-app/README.md

 - There is a state in your side effect
 - Monad is just a monoid in the category of endofunctors

+## Proposed constraints

+- Your UI has no state
+- Your UI is a pure function